Do you want to use data residing in SAP ERP for analytics or machine learning ?

 As the data set we wanted to load comprised several million records, it did not fit in the RAM of the source SAP ERP system and we chose to use RFC streaming.
 We recommend using RFC streaming based on the fact that it works for many different scenarios, small or large queries, multiple concurrent sessions, and so on.
 Even though the performance is slower for small queries and it requires extra configuration on the ECC side.

-SAP systems based on ABAP technology provide Operational data Provisioning Extractors (ODP Extractors) which allow users to extract data for reporting.
+SAP systems based on ABAP technology provide Operational Data Provisioning Extractors (ODP Extractors) which allow users to extract data for reporting.
 They contain pre-delivered business logic built into the source system to fetch the right data and preprocess it.
 They also have a built-in delta mechanism to deliver only the changes.
+Learn more about Operational Data Provisioning.

 In our case, we wanted to extract data from ABAP tables in real-time, se we had to wrap an ODP extractor around these particular tables.
 Extraction directly from ABAP tables is also supported by the SDI ABAP adapter, but it does not leverage ODP technology and therefore we cannot have real-time data replication.